 Alinne Barrera, Ph.D. is an Associate Professor and Associate Director of Clinical Training.
-She is a bilingual (Spanish/English) licensed clinical psychologist with a specialty in working with immigrant, Spanish-speaking individuals with mood disorders.
+She is a bilingual (Spanish/English) licensed clinical psychologist interested in working with Spanish-speaking populations and mood disorders.
 Her research focuses on designing and testing depression pro-grams for underserved populations.
-Her most recent work is a prevention of postpartum depression Web-based randomized trial.
+Her most recent work examines the use of technology to address maternal mental health disparities.
 Dr. Barrera earned her undergraduate degree at the University of California, Berkeley and received her Ph.D. in clinical psychology from the University of Colorado, Boulder.
-She completed her predoctoral and postdoctoral training at the University of California, San Francisco and at San Francisco General Hospital.
+She completed her predoctoral and postdoctoral training at the University of California, San Francisco and at the then San Francisco General Hospital (now Zuckerberg San Francisco General Hospital and Trauma Center).